Finite and infinitesimal flexibility of semidiscrete surfaces: Isometric deformation of developable semidiscrete surfaces

-The author is grateful to J.~Wallner for constant attention to this work, A.~Weinmann for good remarks.
-This work has been performed at Tech\-ni\-sche Universit\"at Graz within the framework of the project ``Computational Differential Geometry'' (FWF grant No.~S09209).
+The author is grateful to J.~Wallner for constant attention to this work, A.~Weinmann for good remarks, and the unknown reviewer for excellent comments and suggestions.
+This work has been partially supported by the project ``Computational Differential Geometry'' (FWF grant No.~S09209).